 Story of Kyrö

-Like half of the Finnish population, the story of this all-rye distillery was also conceived in a sauna.
+Like half of the Finnish population, the idea for this all-rye distillery was also conceived in a sauna.

 A group of friends were having a sauna and drinking rye whisky, when they began to ponder why nobody was making rye whisky in Finland.
 Surprisingly, the idea of starting their own distillery still seemed like a good one the following morning and from there, the journey of Kyrö began.